its-webhosting/umich-oidc-login/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+* Fixes a bug with login/logout URLs being incorrect when WordPress is installed in a subdirectory.

 = 1.1.0 =
 Fixes several bugs.
 Completely reimplements the feature for using OIDC to log into the WordPress dashboard so it makes better sense and is more flexible.